zzz47zzz/spurious-forgetting/README.md

 [![ICLR 2025](https://img.shields.io/badge/ICLR2025-Spurious_Forgetting-1c8139.svg)](https://openreview.net/forum?id=ScI7IlKGdI)

+## 📢 Latest News

+- **2025.02** – The interpretation of this paper is available on [PaperWeekly](https://mp.weixin.qq.com/s/d7QkZGBE1IKnrEfcqDH4ng)!
+- **2025.01** – The code for our ICLR 2025 paper, **"Spurious Forgetting in Continual Learning of Language Models"**, is now publicly available! 🚀 Check it out and explore our findings.

 Welcome to the repository accompanying our research on **Spurious Forgetting in Continual Learning of Language Models**, accepted at ICLR 2025.
 This repository is organized into two main sections, each dedicated to specific experiments and use cases.

 ![illustrution](./assets/introduction.png)

-## 📢 Latest News

-- **2025.01** – The code for our ICLR 2025 paper, **"Spurious Forgetting in Continual Learning of Language Models"**, is now publicly available! 🚀 Check it out and explore our findings.

 ---